bryanmilesk2020/cis4390_BM_SL/docs/design/blockchain_ledger_design.md

 ##### Hash

 1. SHA-256
-2. hash of previous block's header
-3. created when block's contents (index, ts, transaction data, previous block hash) are finalized but before block is added to chain, and compute hashes over all the fields
+2. created when block's contents (index, ts, transaction data, previous block hash) are finalized but before block is added to chain, and compute hashes over all the fields
-4.
+3. takes the hash of everything in the block, including the previous hash

 ##### Timestamp